hrosseel/GPU-accelerated-auralization/README.md

-# GPU-Accelerated Interactive Auralization of Historical Worship Space Acoustics
+# GPU-Accelerated Interactive Acoustic Auralization

-This repository contains the code for the paper "GPU-Accelerated Interactive Auralization of Historical Worship Space Acoustics".
+This repository contains the code for the paper "GPU-Accelerated Interactive Acoustic Auralization".

 Authors: Hannes Rosseel and Toon van Waterschoot.